 - The Pembroke College Parmee prize awarded GBP1000 to one student and GBP500 as a runner up.
 I don’t know if you are planning to follow the format of the TV program exactly, but there were various features of the competition that made a positive difference (like having an internet exchange of information about business ideas in advance via an internet forum).
 If you want me to review the format you are planning and make suggestions, I’d be ready to do that

 Thank you very much for responding to the note in the Alumni Newsletter.
 It has been quite productive.
 Thank you too for offering to be of assistance.

 Since taking on this job only last year, I have introduced two careers events a year, plus a business awareness seminar.
 The latter used to be done by one of the many outfits offering this sort of service – it was becoming very expensive and the people they sent were a bit past it.
 So, with the assistance of the wife of a colleague who is quite high up in retail marketing, we set up our own intro to the world of business.
+Marketing has always been something people looking to succeed in business has always needed to understand.
+Knowing how ringless voicemail works and other marketing techniques is an important part of being successful in business.
 I got hold of two OW entrepreneurs (Rupert Younger and Colin Howman, both of whom had been with me in Chawker’s) who talked about their own experiences and the boys taking part were then set the task of making a business pitch.
 For this coming term, I have the services of two more OW entrepreneurs and we will give the boys more freedom to choose what they wish to pitch for and will run a sort of Dragon’s Den with the entrepreneurs forming the jury.